Home Overview CV

 Escape the System via Perceptive Fails.
 Since, the body of the shark has no density, it passes through walls, if its perceptive system faills to react properly.
 This happens very rarely.

-︎ Omnipresent & multiperspective (Research Project)
+︎ Omnipresence & multiperspective (Archive Project)

-We created an archive of audio visual fragments representing an certain event* to find out about the relation of digital audiovisual representation and the event itself.
+We created an archive of audio visual fragments representing certain events* to find out about the relation of digital audiovisual representation and the event itself.
 The hyothesis is, that the omnipresence of digital imaging devices like smart phones leads to a genre of press photography which captures even unforseeable events.
-In the followng video we aligned the video-fragments of the explosions (first and sceond) of the bombing at the Boston Marathon 2013. ( * The event was selcted on the availability of professional press photography and video as well as a large corpus of amatuer images.)

 Recreation of the chronology of an terroristic act via audio visual fragments from the web.